 Golden Kids

-Autumn 68 was one of the most important periods in Marta's musical life in 1960s.
-On November 1st, 1968 Marta, Helena Vondrackova and Vaclav Neckar formed a vocal group called "Golden Kids".
+Autumn 68 was one of the most important periods in Marta's musical life in the 1960s.
+On 1 November 1968 Marta, Helena Vondrackova and Vaclav Neckar formed a vocal group called "Golden Kids".
 The threesome had been working together for a long time and this was only a confirmation that they wanted to take their cooperation more seriously.
 Vondrackova says today that they were a kind of ABBA long before ABBA time.

 On November 4th, Marta began recording sessions for her first LP.
 The sessions were completed on December 17, 1968.
 Marta recorded 11 new songs including a new version of "Modlitba pro Martu" which was longer than the one recorded in August.